-Given TM’s strong focus towards offering digital solutions for both BFSI and Oil & Gas Industries, TM led a strategic initiative of inviting UK based AI companies (in partnership with British High Commission) in October 2018.
-Close and intensive engagements with these AI companies helped explore opportunities for collaboration and identify means to create greater value for BFSI and Oil & Gas organisations in the region.
+Given TM’s strong focus towards offering digital solutions for both BFSI and Energy Industries, TM led a strategic initiative of inviting UK based AI companies (in partnership with British High Commission) in October 2018.
+Close and intensive engagements with these AI companies helped explore opportunities for collaboration and identify means to create greater value for BFSI and Energy organisations in the region.

-He added that by having a deeper understanding of verticals, TM is better equipped at delivering solutions and services packed with high security standards catered to the need of the BFSI and Oil & Gas industries.
+He added that by having a deeper understanding of verticals, TM is better equipped at delivering solutions and services packed with high security standards catered to the need of the BFSI and Energy industries.
 TM, through its business solutions arm, TM One, assures securities aspects of both industries via its Twin Core Data Centre’s world class security capabilities.